All About Rectal Cancer

-The rectum is at the end of the colon and is about 5 inches in length.
-The rectum is normally empty, except when stool comes from the upper colon into the rectum just prior to a bowel movement.
-At that time, stool is ready to be excreted through the anal canal.
+The rectum is at the end of the colon.
+It is about 5 inches long.
+The rectum is normally empty, except when stool comes from the upper colon into the rectum just before a bowel movement.
+At that time, stool is ready to exit through the anal canal.
 The anal canal has two muscular "valves,” called the internal and external sphincters.
 Stool passes through these sphincters.
-The sphincters allow us to retain stool until we are ready to have a bowel movement.
+The sphincters allow us to keep the stool in the body until we are ready to have a bowel movement.
 At this time the sphincters relax, releasing the stool.

 What is rectal cancer?

-Rectal cancer is malignant (cancerous) tissue that grows in the wall of the rectum.
-Tumors often begin when normal tissue in the rectum wall forms an adenomatous polyp, or pre-cancerous growth, growing on the rectal wall lining.
-As this polyp grows larger, the tumor is formed.
+Rectal cancer happens when cells in the wall of the rectum begin to grow out of control.
+Large collections of these out-of-control cells are called tumors.
+These tumors often begin when normal tissue in the rectum wall forms an adenomatous polyp, or pre-cancerous growth, growing on the rectal wall lining.
+As this polyp grows larger, the tumor forms.
 This process can take many years, which allows time for early detection with screening tests.
 Most rectal cancers are a type of cancer called adenocarcinoma.

 What causes rectal cancer and am I at risk?

-Each year it is estimated that there will be about 44,180 new cases of rectal cancer diagnosed in the United States.
+Each year, there are about 45,230 new cases of rectal cancer diagnosed in the United States.
 It tends to occur more in men than in women.
 Colon and rectal cancers are often grouped together and have the same risk factors.
 The average age of diagnosis is 66 years of age, and risk increases with age.
-Individuals with a personal or family history of colorectal cancer or polyps, inherited colorectal cancer syndromes (i.e., Familial Adenomatous Polyposis (FAP) and Hereditary Non Polyposis Colorectal Cancer (HNPCC), and patients with ulcerative colitis or Crohn's disease are at higher risk.
-These patients may require screening at an earlier age than the general population.
-A person with one first degree relative (parent, sibling or child) with colon cancer is 2 to 3 times as likely to develop the cancer as someone who does not have an affected relative.
+If you have a personal or family history of colorectal cancer or polyps, an inherited colorectal cancer syndrome (i.e., Familial Adenomatous Polyposis (FAP) and Hereditary Non Polyposis Colorectal Cancer (HNPCC), and/or have ulcerative colitis or Crohn's disease, you are at higher risk.
+You may need screening at an earlier age than the general population.
+If you have one first degree relative (parent, sibling or child) with colon cancer, you are 2 to 3 times as likely to develop the cancer as someone who does not have an affected relative.
 However, this does NOT mean that people without a family history are not at risk.
-About 80% of new colorectal cancer cases are diagnosed in people who would not be identified as "high risk.”
+About 80% of new colorectal cancer cases are diagnosed in people who would not be seen as "high risk.”

-Studies of colorectal cancer cases found that certain lifestyle factors may put a person at higher risk.
+Studies of colorectal cancer cases found that some lifestyle factors may put you at higher risk.
 These factors include: